engineer-scientist/petsc_mcp_servers_tokamak/README.md

-# PETSc multi-agent tokamak-plasma simulation
+# System of multiple AI agents to automate the simulation workflow in plasma physics.
+# Application in nuclear fusion energy.

 Automatically generate, verify, and run a **PETSc simulation of tokamak plasma** (nuclear fusion MHD) using the PETSc **multi-agent AI system**